Florence Tours & Trips

 Duration 5 days Destinations Rome, Assisi, Siena, Florence, Bologna, Venice, Montepulciano Age Range All Ages Welcome Operator Carrani Tours From

-Duration 4 days Destinations Florence, Siena, San Gimignano, Monteriggioni, Pisa, Greve in Chianti Age Range All Ages Welcome Operator Click Tours From $2,220
+Duration 6 days Destinations Florence, Montecatini, Montecarlo, Siena, San Gimignano, Monteriggioni Age Range All Ages Welcome Operated in English, French Operator RANIERI TOUR OPERATOR From

 Hotel Luxor Florence serves as your gateway to 44 city landmarks.
 Hop-on-hop-off buses run from 09:30-16:30, offering WiFi and audioguides in 8 languages.
 The stay includes scenic Chianti wine tours and trips to Pisa's iconic Leaning Tower.